Sylius/Sylius/docs/book/shipments.rst

 The shipping cost calculators are services that are used to calculate the cost for a given shipment.

 The `CalculatorInterface <https://github.com/Sylius/Sylius/blob/master/src/Sylius/Component/Shipping/Calculator/CalculatorInterface.php>`_
-has a method ``calculate()`` that takes object with a configuration and returns *integer* that is the cost of shiping for that subject.
+has a method ``calculate()`` that takes object with a configuration and returns *integer* that is the cost of shipping for that subject.
 It also has a ``getType()`` method that works just like in the forms.

 To select a proper service we have a one that decides for us